Articles and chapters for download

 Abstract: This report presents the findings of a research project with a group of Māori managers.
 We wanted to find out about their unique practices of Māori management, with a particular focus on human resource management.
 Through these rich in-depth conversations we developed a better understanding how tikanga and mātauranga shape Māori approaches to HRM.
 Māori managerial approaches – like other aspects of organisational behaviour among Māori, from whānau to hapū to iwi – are steeped in a sense of community and civic obligation.
 In this report we document how such leaders and managers use ancestral leadership strengths and narratives of recognition to develop the people in the organisations they work for.
 We have also included a range of practices, the five touchstones, from an earlier work on attending to the life-energy of an organisation.
 Our intention for this report is that it is short, simple, positive and relatable.

-Please contact me at firstname.lastname@example.org if you would like a copy
+Please contact firstname.lastname@example.org if you would like a copy

 Abstract.
 Without magnetic compasses, sextants, or maps, and long before European ships had entered the Pacific, Polynesian voyagers were finding their way across 25 million square kilometres of ocean.
 Over time they discovered and settled a vast number of widely scattered islands, including Aotearoa New Zealand, using navigation techniques, such as reading star paths, swell frequencies, and cloud formations, that were handed down through generations.
 The feats of the Polynesian navigators have been likened, relative to the technology and knowledge of the times, to the modern moon missions.